-Year Module Level Credit Purpose of Module I -S2 Interpersonal Communication & Self 5 8 To prepare students to understand the role of self and Communication & Seil others in the communication process and use their understanding to communicate more effectively and develop interpersonal relationships.
-Introduction to 5 8 The purpose of General Education is to ensure that our Techno- preneurship graduates are not only skilled professionals in their chosen area of study but also broadly educated and well- , rounded local and global citizens.
+Year Module Level Credi Purpose of Module I -S2 Interpersonal Communication & Self 5 8 To prepare students to understand the role of self and others in the communication process and use their Introduction to Techno- preneursh ip 5 8 The purpose of General Education is to ensure that our graduates are not only skilled professionals in their chosen area of study but also broadly educated and well- rounded local and global citizens.
 Toward this greater purpose, this module will introduce students to the concept and language of technopreneurship.
 Students will be exposed to the excitement of potentially starting their own technically related businesses, and will be able to explain the difference between small business and entrepreneurship.
-The current SA need for SMMEs, and the related supporting organisations will be introduced.
-The module scope is designed to provide breadth rather than depth.
-Students would be advised to seek the depth necessary for the success of their potential small businesses in subsequent modules.
-Reflections on 5 8 The module inducts students at level 5 or higher across Quantitative all programmes into reflective thinking practices which Thinking foster logical, analytical and meaningful thinking.
-It further aims to facilitate the transference of critical thinking into quantitative reasoning problems where appropriate quantitative methods are used and into argumentation and evaluation.
-The module is offered as one in a suite of electives in the General Education curriculum.
-Cultural Diversity 5 8 The purpose of this module is as follows : To equip students with knowledge about human diversity issues particularly around the social constructions of race, gender, sexual orientation, spirituality and disability.
-To prepare students to demonstrate respect and empathy for diverse cultures locally and globally.
-3. To enable students to recognize the importance of critical reflection of the stereotypes one holds of Literacies through 5 8 other groups.
-This module would support students with the on-going Literature development of their reading, critical-thinking, discussion and writing competencies by using a holistic "scaffolding" model of teaching and learning.
-It is proposed that the process be text-based and that a contemporary South African novel, such as At the rendezvous of victory and other 2 - S3 Me, My World, My 5 8 stories (Kwela, 1999) be prescribed for this purpose.
-1. The module inducts students at level 5 across all 2 - 33 Universe 5 ő Programmes into the awareness of the role of quantitative reasoning in critical, insightful and meaningful reasoning applied to self, world and universe.
-2. The module is designed to enable learners in a quantitative and data dense world to extend and develop their ability to solve quantitative problems, understand and construct valid arguments supported by quantitative evidence and analysis and to communicate arguments in a variety of appropriate mathematical and verbal formats.
-L 1 · 45
+The current SA need for SMMEs, and the related supporting Reflections on Quantitative Thinking 5 8 organisations will be introduced.
+The module The module inducts students at level 5 or higher across all programmes into reflective thinking practices which foster logical, analytical and meaningful thinking.
+It further aims to facilitate the transference of critical thinking into quantitative reasoning problems Cultural Diversity 5 8 where appropriate quantitative methods are used The purpose of this module is as follows: 1.
+To equip students with knowledge about human diversity issues particularly around the social constructions of race, gender, sexual orientation, spirituality and disability.
+2. To prepare students to demonstrate respect and empathy for diverse cultures locally and globally.
+3. To enable students to recognize the Literacies through Literature 5 8 3.
+To enable students to recognize the This module would support students with the ongoing development of their reading, critical-thinking, discussion and writing competencies by using a holistic "scaffolding" model of teaching and learning.
+It is proposed that the process be text-based and that

+2 - \$3 Me, My World, My Universe 5 The module inducts students at level 5 across all Programmes into the awareness of the role of quantitative reasoning in critical, insightful and meaningful reasoning applied to self, world and universe.
+The module is designed to enable learners in a quantitative and data dense world to extend and develop their ability to solve quantitative problems, understand and construct valid --------- ------------------------------ --- -- ---